NCBI-Codeathons/Host_Phage_Interactions/README.md

 ## CRISPR Spacer Database

-CRISPR-Cas adaptive immune systems are a unique form of adaptive immunity found in prokaryotes wherein viral DNA or RNA sequences are stored on the host genome in the form of short (~30bp) "spacers".
-These spacers, stored at a repetitive CRISPR "array" can be used to reliably associate viruses with their hosts.
+CRISPR-Cas adaptive immune systems are a unique form of [adaptive immunity](https://science.sciencemag.org/content/315/5819/1709) found in prokaryotes wherein [viral DNA or RNA sequences are stored on the host genome in the form of short (~30bp) "spacers"](https://link.springer.com/article/10.1007/s00239-004-0046-3).
+[These spacers, stored at a repetitive CRISPR "array" can be used to reliably associate viruses with their hosts](https://academic.oup.com/femsre/article/40/2/258/2570202).
+This approach, though precise, will inevitably miss host-virus pairs where the host lacks a CRISPR array ( [a majority of bacteria](https://www.nature.com/articles/nrmicro3569), [especially certain groups](https://www.nature.com/articles/ncomms10613?origin=ppub)), or where the diversity of host CRISPR spacers has been inadequately profiled.
+Nevetheless, this method [can give highly confident host-virus pairs when a perfect match is found](https://academic.oup.com/femsre/article/40/2/258/2570202).

 CRISPR spacers were compiled from four distinct sources:
  - (1) the [CRISPRCasdb](https://crisprcas.i2bc.paris-saclay.fr/Home/Download), built using [CRISPRCasFinder](https://academic.oup.com/nar/article/46/W1/W246/5001162) completely assembled genomes from RefSeq = CRISPcasdb